WORKSHOPS

 Come along for fun and creative conversations to dream up a future Gold Coast full of possibilities!

-Come and join this relaxed mini-workshop for a fresh vision, and fun conversations!
+Come and join this relaxed mini-workshop for a fresh vision of what your life could look like in 2035, and fun conversations!

 Numbers are strictly limited at each workshop and bookings have to be made so make sure you get in early and pre-book below.